Welcome to small cottage designs and the world of shingled retreats . . . . the 19th century architectural style of

 of the Shingle Style were adopted by Gustav Stickley (1858-1942) -- a leading proponent of the

-elements such as bands of windows tucked under shed roof dormers and large brackets that support roof overhangs.
+bands of windows tucked under shed roof dormers and large brackets that

 Photo Credit: Carl Vernlund